LLM/PGDip Bar Training Course

 • are predicted 2.1 overall in their LLB from a university in England or Wales, whilst studying in England or Wales.
 Applicants would be required to submit interim transcripts from their second year including an academic reference stating the prediction of a 2.1 or,

-• an actual LLM with merit or above from UWE Bristol at the point of application for a place on the BTC.
+• an actual LLM with merit or above from UWE* at the point of application for a place on the BTC.

 UWE Bristol reserves the right to require any candidates who successfully self-certify to undertake the IELTS academic test or Pearson test if they do not subsequently demonstrate the English language requirement set out above.